About the college

 The college is usually able to offer accommodation to all first-year graduates.
 Most graduate accommodation is located on the main college site in Merton Street and Magpie Lane.
-Accommodation for couples is available in a modern accommodation centre in North Oxford, twenty minutes’ walk from the college, with lovely gardens and good computing facilities.
+Accommodation for couples is available in a modern accommodation centre in North Oxford, twenty minutes’ walk from the college, with lovely gardens.
 Some of the college's second-year single graduates also live on this site.
 The accommodation in North Oxford is close to the excellent shops, cafés and restaurants of Summertown.

 Six rooms are available at the Boathouse, all en-suite, with a shared kitchen/common room.
 Some accommodation may be offered close to the hospitals and medical sciences departments in Headington.

 Meals are offered each day during term, and throughout much of the vacation, via both informal self-service and served dinners; graduate guest nights are regular events and always a sell-out.
 All meals are optional and offered on a pay as you eat basis.
 All graduate accommodation has self-catering provision so that people can cook for themselves or with friends.

 Further information on accommodation and meals at University College is available on the college website.

 Library and IT services

 Both of University College's well-stocked and comfortable libraries are open 24 hours a day for most of the year, with professional staff on hand to help during office hours.
 Book suggestions from graduate students are encouraged; a dedicated budget allows us to buy books which are in high demand or unavailable elsewhere.
 As well as two large, quiet reading rooms the college offers a law library and two rooms that can be booked for group study.

 There are excellent computing facilities including PCs and printers at various locations throughout the main site and the North Oxford site and dedicated IT support to ensure facilities are constantly updated and functioning smoothly.

 WiFi is available on the main site, the North Oxford site and at the Boathouse.